 Iceland’s geysers are one of the largest attractions in the country, and they’re a must see.
 You can find them in the Golden Circle route along with Gullfoss waterfall and Þingvellir Park.
-A rain jacket is recommended when on the Golden Circle Route.
-Though, I visited Iceland in January(2014), so I was decked out in (waterproof) winter clothes.
+If you’re driving along the Ring Road, it’s a classic stop.
+A rain jacket is recommended when on the Golden Circle Route, or if you visited during the winter, like me, dressing in [waterproof] winter clothes is just as good!

 This geothermal area contains two geysers, Geysir and Strokkur, and many boiling hot pots.
 “Geysir” is the Icelandic term for geyser, which comes from the verb “geysa”- to gush; it’s also the name of their oldest geyser.
 Unfortunately, Geysir’s level of action is decreasing as it erupts rather infrequently, though it has been active for 10,000 years.
 Strokkur is the more active geyser that erupts every 4-6 minutes.
 The tour guide told us, “It’s more faithful than Old Faithful!” (another faithful geyser in Yellowstone National Park.)

 Coming from Wisconsin in the US, I’m no stranger to cold weather!
 Fortunately, the weather was pretty calm near the geysers during our tour.
 Since the water in the geysers are extremely hot, we warmed up pretty quickly and took our coats off temporarily.
 What I was a stranger to was the intense sulphur smell upon arrival–hits ya right in the face!
 I’ve only smelled it once before on a trip to Hawaii where we saw the sulphur vents on the extinct volcano.
 Sulphur smells like rotten eggs, but the smell of Iceland’s geysers wasn’t nearly as bad as Hawaii.
 Maybe at 10 years old, new smells are a much larger shock than at the age of 20.